 6. Insulate the pipes

-If you have any exposed pipework underneath, or on the side of your caravan, make sure they’re lagged to prevent them from freezing and possibly bursting.
+If you have any exposed pipework underneath, or on the side of your caravan, make sure pipes are lagged to prevent them from freezing and possibly bursting.

 7. Your favourite games

 Don’t forget to pack your favourite games ready for those long dark nights.
-A pack of cards is always a great way of keeping everyone entertained, as well as board games and quizzes.
+A pack of cards is always a great way of keeping everyone entertained, as well as board games, like Scrabble, or puzzles and quizzes.
 Be prepared for games without access to the internet!

-If you do experience heavy snowfall when on our winter holidays make sure you have a long handled broom or brush to sweep it from your caravan’s roof.
-If left for too long, snow can cause damage to the roof – especially if your caravan is an older model with a flat roof.
+If you do experience heavy snowfall during your winter caravan holidays make sure you have a long-handled broom or brush to sweep snow from your caravan’s roof.
+If left for too long, snow can cause damage to the roof – especially if your static caravan is an older model with a flat roof.